Skip to main content

 Endorsements & Stamps

-Habitat Fee $15 Required for all hunters; included in combo licenses
+Habitat Fee $15 Required for all hunters; already included in combo licenses

-Migratory Bird Fee $11.50 Required for migratory bird hunting
+Migratory Bird Fee $11.50 Required for doves, ducks, geese, and all migratory bird hunting

 Federal Duck Stamp $25 Required for waterfowl hunters 16+; valid Jul 1 – Jun 30